<000005>

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-FORE:Oh, Phiekin, my Phiekin! said he, thou must rise and help me what thou canst.
+THREE: FORE:¡°Oh, Phiekin, my Phiekin!¡± said he, ¡°thou must rise and help me what thou canst.
 This day I am going to die.
-Thou must be with me this day.
+Thou must be with me this day.¡±

 Perspiciatis unde omnis iste natus error sit voluptatem accu santium doloremque laudantium, totam rem aperiam, eaque ipsa quae ab illo inventore veritatis et quasi architecto beatae vitae dicta sunt explicabo.